DestyNova/tune_trainer/README.md

 ## Features

 This first version is really barebones and overly-specialised.
 It shows one bar at a time, moving to the next bar every 5 seconds.
-The tune filename to read, and the fade / tempo timings are specified in the Processing sketch.
-The only interactive part is that hitting any key restarts from the beginning of the tune.
-At the end, the whole tune is displayed.
+The fade / tempo timings are specified in the Processing sketch.
+At the end, the whole tune is displayed, or you can reveal the tune at any time by pressing the `enter` key.
+The tunes are read from files in the sketch's `data` directory, and you can move to the next or previous tune by pressing `n` or `p`, respectively. `Esc` or `q` exits the program.

 There's also some code for rendering video frames which I might use to share output on YouTube.